john-cd/rust_howto/src/README.md

 This book is in its **early days** - feel free to submit an issue or a pull request to the [repo]( https://github.com/john-cd/rust_howto ).

 Contributions, from small edits to whole chapters, are most welcome.
-An informal (and very long) list of topics of interest is kept in [TODO](../TODO.md).
-Embedded examples should be ideally _runnable_ on the [Rust playground]( https://play.rust-lang.org/ ) or at least directly copy-pastable into the reader's code.Please read [CONTRIBUTING.md](../CONTRIBUTING.md) for more details.
+An informal (and very long) list of topics of interest is kept in [TODO](https://github.com/john-cd/rust_howto/blob/main/TODO.md).
+Embedded examples should be ideally _runnable_ on the [Rust playground]( https://play.rust-lang.org/ ) or at least directly copy-pastable into Rust code.
+Please read [CONTRIBUTING.md](https://github.com/john-cd/rust_howto/blob/main/CONTRIBUTING.md) for more details.

 This site is not affiliated with the [Rust Foundation]( https://foundation.rust-lang.org/ ).